- When Do Kids Become Adults In Parents’ Eyes

 If we look through the eyes of the law for an answer, adult life starts when they are deemed competent enough to do certain things and participate in their society and government.

-In the United States, the age of legal adulthood is 18 years old.
-However, young people can drive at 16 and join the military at 18.
-And they only reach the legal drinking and voting age upon their 21st birthday.
+In most states, the age of legal adulthood is 18 years old.
+However, young people can drive at 16 in most states and join the military at 172.
+And they only reach the legal drinking upon their 21st birthday3.

 Many would argue that there’s a terrible disconnect with some of these numbers.

-In Europe, including the United Kingdom, however, things are a bit different.
-While the age of majority is still 18 in most countries, young people can also drink at age 18, and for many countries, 18 is also the age when one can legally vote.
+In Europe, including the United Kingdom4, however, things are a bit different.
+While the age of majority is still 18 in most countries, young people can also drink at age 185, and for many countries, 18 is also the age when one can legally vote6.

-Interestingly, in some countries, there are special circumstances where the age requirements are different for some individuals.
+Interestingly, in some countries, there are special circumstances where the age requirements differ for some individuals.

 When Do Kids Become Adults According To Science